Kristen A Harkness, Senior Lecturer

-Dr Kristen A Harkness is a lecturer in the School of International Relations at the Univeristy of St Andrews.
-She was previously a postdoctoral fellow at the Kroc Institute for International Peace Studies at the University of Notre Dame after earning her PhD in Comparative Politics and International Relations from Princeton University in 2012.
+Dr. Kristen A. Harkness joined the School of International Relations in 2013.
+She previously held a postdoctoral fellowship at the Kroc Institute for International Peace Studies at the University of Notre Dame after earning her PhD in Comparative Politics and International Relations from Princeton University.

 Dr Harkness' research interests lie at the intersection of ethnic politics and conflict studies, with a regional focus on Africa.
 She is engaged in several ongoing research projects that share a substantive focus on understanding the role of ethnicity in shaping the causes and dynamics of violence and a methodological focus on creating original large-N datasets through intensive archival research.

-- When Soldiers Rebel: Ethnic Armies and Political Instability in Africa.
-2018 (in press).
+- 2018.
+When Soldiers Rebel: Ethnic Armies and Political Instability in Africa.
 Cambridge University Press.

-- "Measuring the Landscape of Civil War: Evaluating Geographic Coding Decisions with Data from the Mau Mau Rebellion" (with Rex Douglass).
-2018.
-Journal of Peace Research 55(2): forthcoming.
+- 2018.
+“Measuring the Landscape of Civil War: Evaluating Geographic Coding Decisions with Data from the Mau Mau Rebellion” (with Rex Douglass).
+Journal of Peace Research 55(2): 190-205.

 - Rebellion and Revolution (IR3060)

 - Force and Statecraft (IR4548)

 - International Security (IR5001)